-NetBarrier automatically detects what network you’re using — your home network, work network, or public Wi-Fi hotspot — and changes your firewall security settings based on the detected network.
-I tested this feature on my local coffee shop’s Wi-Fi hotspot, and NetBarrier automatically changed my firewall settings to ensure my MacBook was protected from threats associated with public Wi-Fi hotspots.
+I like how NetBarrier automatically detects what network you’re using — your home network, work network, or a public Wi-Fi hotspot — and changes your firewall security settings based on the detected network.
+I tested this feature on my local coffee shop’s Wi-Fi hotspot, and NetBarrier automatically changed my firewall settings to ensure my MacBook was protected from threats associated with public Wi-Fi networks.
 But I was also able to manually modify my settings to either Allow or Block both incoming and outgoing internet connections as well as incoming and outgoing local (LAN) connections.

-What I really like about NetBarrier is that it alerts users when apps or background scripts try to make internet connections, and it gives users the option to allow or block the connections.
+NetBarrier tells you when apps or background scripts try to connect to the internet, and it gives you the option to allow or block the connections.
 During my tests, I was surprised to see that apps I didn’t even use were constantly trying to connect to the internet.

-NetBarrier’s Applications tab gives a full overview of the programs trying to connect to the internet.
+The Applications tab gives a useful overview of the programs trying to connect to the internet.
 It also gives the option to allow, block, or request programs to ask for permission before making any connections.

 Overall, I really like the NetBarrier firewall.
 Intego has done a great job with this feature.
 It’s easy to navigate, has a simple layout, has much better functionality than Apple’s built-in firewall, and includes features that help to block programs making unwanted internet connections.

 ContentBarrier is Intego’s parental control software, and I can safely say it’s one of the best around.
 It’s pretty advanced compared to the built-in Mac parental controls, and it also has a number of features that even Norton and Kaspersky — which have some of the best built-in parental controls on the market — don’t offer.